Homestead

 The homestead exemption used to be limited to revocable trusts (trusts that can be terminated any time by the settlor), but this limitation was removed effective tax year 2009 for real property and tax year 2010 for manufactured and mobile homes.
 Irrevocable trusts now may also qualify.

 Most of the other common forms of property ownership (such as survivorship deeds) also qualify for the exemption.
 Properties owned by corporations, partnerships, limited liability companies and trusts other than the trust described above are not eligible for the homestead exemption because such properties are not owned by an individual.
-If you have questions about what constitutes eligible home ownership for the homestead exemption, consult your Trumbull County Auditor.
+If you have questions about what constitutes eligible home ownership for the homestead exemption, consult your county auditor.

 I’ll save quite a bit of money through the homestead exemption.
 Will this hurt my local schools?